department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 Washington, DC 20593 <br>
 </p>

-**The United States Merchant Mariner served on blockships in support of Operation Mulberry during World War II.**
 </div>
 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="philippine-armed-forces">Philippine Armed Forces Veteran</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="philippine-armed-forces">Philippine Armed Forces Veterans</button>
 <div id="philippine-armed-forces" class="usa-accordion-content">

+A Philippine Armed Forces Veteran may be eligible if they meet the requirements listed below.

 **Both of these must be true.
 The Philippine Veteran was:**
 - A citizen of the United States or an alien lawfully admitted for permanent residence in the United States at the time of their death, <b>and</b>
 - Residing in the United States at the time of their death